axelarnetwork/axelar-docs/pages/dev/gas-services/pay-gas.md

 A two-way call refers to the scenario of sending a message from a source chain and immediately executing it at a destination chain.
 Finally, return another message call to the source chain.

-Terms:
 ```
-The outbound call: the GMP call from chain A to chain B
+Outbound call: a GMP call from chain A to chain B
-The returned call: the GMP call from chain B to chain A
+Returned call: a GMP call returned from chain B to chain A
 ```

-Once an outbound call is executed on chain B and generate another call to return a message to chain A, the Executor service automatically forwards the remaining gas to relay the returned trip.
+Once an outbound call is executed on chain B and sends another call to return a message to chain A, the Executor service automatically forwards the remaining gas to relay the returned trip.

-Suppose the remaining gas amount is insufficient for the returned trip.
-The `Insufficient Fee` tag will show up on Axelarscan UI (see [Monitoring state of GMP transactions](/dev/monitor-recover/monitoring)).
+Suppose the remaining gas amount is insufficient for the returned trip, the `Insufficient Fee` tag will show up on Axelarscan UI (see [Monitoring state of GMP transactions](/dev/monitor-recover/monitoring)).
 In that case, the returned call won't be relayed until the gas is added.
 You can increase more gas to relay the call to the destination contract via the [Axelar SDK](/dev/axelarjs-sdk/tx-status-query-recovery#2-increase-gas-payment) or [Axelarscan UI](/dev/monitor-recover/recovery#increase-gas-payment-to-the-gas-receiver-on-the-source-chain).

 ## Sending messages to multiple destination chains from a single transaction
 The Executor Service also supports relaying multiple message calls from a transaction.
 To do so, the application must pay gas to the Gas Receiver separately for each message.
 Please see the below message call as an example.